 The course is generally linear and as such, it will feel like a journey for competitors from start to finish.
 Whilst some teams will ‘race’ their way through the wilderness, most should treat GODZone as an expedition that will provide an unrivalled sense of fulfilment should they complete the course in the time frame allowed.

-It is expected that the winning team will complete the course in three to four days, with weather and other mitigating factors having some influence on the final outcome.
-All other teams will be permitted up to seven days to complete the course.
-There will be at least one mid-race cut off which will allow the slowest teams to move towards the finish in an accelerated fashion.
+It is expected that the winning teams for both GZ Pure and GZ Pursuit will complete the courses in three to four days, with weather and other mitigating factors having some influence on the final outcome.
+All teams in the GZ Pure event will be permitted up to seven days to complete the course.
+All teams in the GZ Pursuit event will be permitted up to seven days to complete the course.
+There will be at least one mid-race cut off which will allow the slowest teams on the respective courses to move towards the finish in an accelerated fashion.
 We are keen to encourage and help as many teams as practical to reach the finish line and at the same time experience the most exciting stages.